williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 }
 ~~~

-The claims in the response are identical to those returned for the requested scopes in the id_token JWT, except for the 'sub' claim which is always present.
-Details of the individual claims is [documented above](#scope-dependent-claims)
+The claims in the response are identical to those returned for the requested scopes in the `id_token` JWT, except for the `sub` claim which is always present.
+Details of the individual claims are [documented above](#scope-dependent-claims).

 #### Response Example (Error)